DavidVerghese/flappy-birds-build/readme.md

 Deployed site: https://lnkd.in/eJU_RMVW.
 This does not work at mobile at the moment.

-This is a flappy bird
+This is a game based on Flappy Birds